Site icon Our Breathing Planet

 Gentoo Penguin Physical Description

-The remarkable Gentoo Penguin never fails to captivate those fortunate enough to encounter it in its native environment.
-Yet it doesn’t do so merely due to its appearance.
+The remarkable Gentoo Penguin never fails to captivate those individuals fortunate enough to encounter the wonder in its native environment.
+Yet it doesn’t do so merely due to its amazing appearance.
 That also occurs due to its impressive physical statue, as has already been mentioned.

-The beautiful creature also follows the pattern common to many animal species regarding physique.
+The beautiful creature also follows the biological pattern common to many animal species, including avians, regarding physique.
 That’s in the fact that it displays a degree of the physiological characteristic of sexual dimorphism.
 In its case, though, this only appears to a minor extent.

-Males of the species attain a greater size than their female counterparts.
-These usually reach a maximum weight of approximately 19 lb (8.5 kg) prior to moulting.
+Males of the intriguing species attain a greater average size than their female counterparts.
+These usually reach a maximum weight equaling approximately 19 lb (8.5 kg) prior to moulting.
 Following that process, however, that measurement frequently drops to as little as a mere 11 lb (4.9 kg).

-But the females remain slightly less bulky in their form.
-These generally grow to a maximum mass equaling roughly 18 lb (8.2 kg).
+But the females remain slightly less bulky in their general form.
+Members of this gender generally grow to a maximum mass totaling roughly 18 lb (8.2 kg).
 After their moulting process, that usually reduces to about 9.9 lb (4.5 kg).
 Exceptional individuals nevertheless do sometimes occur.

-Otherwise, specimens of both genders of the Gentoo Penguin present the same overall appearance.
-One combination of features specifically stands out in this regard.
+Otherwise, specimens of both genders of the visually distinctive Gentoo Penguin present the same overall appearance.
+One combination of features specifically stands out in this regard, though.
 That’s the presence of a wide white stripe that extends across the head, and its orange-red bill.

-The remainder of the body displays a pattern of coloring typical among its many brethren.
+The remainder of the body of the animal displays a pattern of coloring typical among its many brethren across the globe.
 It mainly displays black on the back and sides, and white on the stomach.
-It does, though, show whitish-pink feet, and the most prominent tail of all known species of penguin.
+It does, though, show whitish-pink feet, and the most prominent tail of all species of penguin.

 Source: https://bit.ly/2KYCq38 Photo: Ben Tubby CCL: https://bit.ly/1jxQJMa